-Used Saturn Overview And How To Buy At The Best Price
+Saturn Model Overview And How To Buy At The Best Price

-Sadly, GM's Saturn brand was discontinued in 2009 due to the financial crisis which seriously impacted all of the U.S. automakers.
-Sad because after floundering a bit in the 1990's, Saturn had made a strong comeback in the 2000's with the introduction of a number of much improved new vehicles which were well-constructed, attractively priced and with generally quite good fuel economy.
+GM's Saturn brand was discontinued in 2009 due to the financial crisis which seriously impacted all of the U.S. automakers.
+It was unfortunate because after floundering a bit in the 1990's, Saturn had made a strong comeback in the 2000's with the introduction of a number of much improved vehicles which were well-constructed, attractively priced and with generally quite good fuel economy.

-But due to GM's bankruptcy reorganization, and the subsequent falling through of the sale of the brand to the Penske Corporation, Saturn is no more.
-That said, a number of these vehicles produced in the last ten years now make some tempting choices in the second-hand market.
+But due to GM's bankruptcy reorganization, and the subsequent falling through of the sale of the brand to the Penske Corporation, Saturn closed shop.
+For those of you who may be interested in an older vehicle at this time, here's some model information and buying tips which could be helpful.

 I'm excluding, however, used Saturns produced prior to 2000.
 During the 90's, Saturn had lost a bit of its initial luster due to dated platforms and a limited model lineup which could no longer stand up well against the competition.
 Sales dropped significantly until GM recommitted to the brand in a major way in 2000.